 Create a lasting legacy with a planned gift contribution to Habitat for Humanity of Oakland County.
 By including Habitat Oakland in your will or trust, you will help fuel our mission of providing homes, communities and hope for generations, as well as combat the housing crisis our neighbors are facing.

 Planned giving is easy to do and provides financial and tax benefits for you and your family.

-A charitable bequest is a statement in a will that allows the testator (person who made the will) to gift assets to a charity upon their death.
-Click here to leave a Bequest.
+o A charitable bequest is a statement in a will that allows the testator (person who made the will) to gift assets to a charity upon their death.

 · Planned gift

 o Planned giving is a strategy for choosing to gift an asset in the future that you own today.
 They are often major gifts and can be made during a donor’s life or upon their death.
 Examples include appreciated stock, life insurance proceeds, bonds, cash, property, art, etc.